Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

 # Remote Connectivity and VoIP Hacking
 ## Dial-Up Hacking
-Many companies still use dial-uè connections: Connecting to old severs, ntwork devices, industrial Contorl Systems (ICS).
+Many companies still use dial-up connections: Connecting to old severs, network devices, industrial Control Systems (ICS).

 Dial-Up hacking process is similar to other hacking (footprinting, scan, enumeration, exploit) and is automated by tools: wardialer or demo dialer.